wicked-smart/Booking-API/README.md

 ## Features and Notes
 *  Users get their API Key after they sign-up/register succesfully
 * Allow users to search flights using 11+ filters like departure date, return date, flight number, origin city, airlines, flight duration, price etc. with response customised as per journey type (one-way/round-trip).
 * Users can book the  flight ticket with passenger data like departure date, flight (departing and/or returning ), seat class etc. and receive **booking_ref** in return
-*  Make payments using the **booking_ref** , validate the returned url and click on the response link to receive ticket PDF
+*  Make payments using the **booking_ref** , validate the returned hooks url and click on the response link to receive ticket PDF
 * Received PDF ticket contains information of the booking date and time, flight , journey type, baggage information, passenger allocated seats, fare rules and charges and finally , boarding instruction
 * For round trip flight, if the return journey airline is different than departing one, separate tickets are generated while, if having same airline case..single ticket is generated.
 * All these PDFs generation tasks are offloaded to celery workers to process it asynchronously and at scale.